sa06/prometheus-pushgateway/README.md

 service_total_count{instance="localhost:8080",job="dev-app",name="action-1",service="app-service"}  3
 service_total_count{instance="localhost:8081",job="dev-app",name="action-1",service="app-service"}  3
 ```
 There are two issues here.
 First, we have exported_job label for our prom-pushgateway, but that is easy to solve: we have to add ` honor_labels: true ` to the Prometheus config file.
-Second, we have don't have metrics from one of the services.
-If we check metrics for Pushgateway we can see that it is not consistent and service overwrites metrics:
+Second, we have don't have metrics from one of the services and we don't know which one.
+If we check metrics for Pushgateway (http://localhost:9091/metrics) we can see that it is not consistent and service overwrites metrics from another one:
 ```
 service_total_count{job="function",name="action-1"} 98
 ```